The Best Restaurants On 163rd Street

 Blue Marlin is right next to Oleta State Park and looks like it could be a visitor’s center, rest area, or one of those shelters you rent out to celebrate a first communion.
 But it’s actually an old-Florida-style seafood spot like the kind you find in the Keys.
 This is the place to get old-school favorites like smoked fish dip, conch fritters, dolphin fingers, and fish sandwiches.
 You can also grab a beer to wash it all down with while looking out onto the Oleta River thanks to the waterfront seating, or rent paddleboards here and take them down the tranquil river into the bay.

 Mary Ann Bakery is a Cantonese-style bakery and North Miami institution that’s been around for decades.
 Almost everything here is delicious.
 However, their savory baked buns are always worth the detour for me, and I’ve been known to plan trips around a stop here.
 The char siu bao is excellent and features a fluffy, slightly sweet dough filled with chopped Chinese barbecue pork.
 The curry beef bun is another must - the sweet dough is a perfect vehicle for the spicy ground beef filling that’s always super moist - and the chicken pie is like a miniature, handheld chicken pot pie with the flakiest, most buttery crust imaginable.
 The staff is super friendly and is always willing to answer any questions.
-And if you end up loving this place as much as I do, you can even order your next birthday cake from here, with layers of sponge cake sandwiching whipped cream and fresh fruit.
+And if you end up loving this place as much as we do, you can even order your next birthday cake from here, with layers of sponge cake sandwiching whipped cream and fresh fruit.

 Once you cross from North Miami Beach into Sunny Isles, the restaurants become more Slavic and Central Asian, including this excellent Uzbek spot.
 Chayhana is named after the tea houses found throughout Uzbekistan where men gather on comfy beds to sip tea, enjoy snacks, and chat.
 And the interior here is clearly meant to evoke that, with design details like geometric patterns and onion-dome arches.
 The traditional Uzbek dishes include lamb and pumpkin manty, a lamb and rice pilaf (Uzbekistan’s national dish), stir-fried lagman beef noodles, and a variety of kabobs.
 The rest of the menu is a mix of Russian, Georgian, Armenian, and Ukrainian dishes, including chicken tabaka - a Georgian take on cornish game hen that’s cooked under a brick so it’s nice and crispy.